jfloff/HappiTweet/README.md

 * Run `source happitweet_config.sh` to perform general configurations
 * In case you are using the AWS Parser: install needed gems located in the `Gemfile`

+Warning: in some cases you need to restart RStudio (or the terminal if that's the case) after this changes.

 ## Parsers

 Results from parsing the tweet collection should be place in the `huge-data` folder.
 Due to their large size they are gitignored.